pratik0197/pratik0197/README.md

 ## About :sunglasses:
 I am a junior year student pursuing B.Tech in Computer Science and Engineering at NIT Rourkela.
 I am currently trying to contribute as much as I can to the open source community.
 I am deeply in love with Javascript, Machine Learning, Maths and *ahem ahem* .
-Passionate about development and Data Science (Not the library import guys, a real passionate one :laughing:
+Passionate about development and Data Science (Not the library import guys, a real passionate one :lol:)